seyed0123/dOXology-oDyssey/README.md

+# dOXology oDyssey
-# Snake Game
+## The Nostalgia Snake Game
 This is a console-based implementation of the classic Snake game, written in C++.
-The game allows the player to control a snake and move it around a rectangular board, while trying to eat as many apples as possible without colliding with the walls or the snake's body.
+The game allows the player to control a snake and move it around a rectangular board while trying to eat as many apples as possible without colliding with the walls or the snake's body.

 ## Requirements
 This program requires a C++ compiler and the following libraries: